elkrem/koyn/README.md

 ## Hardware Requirements

-The library requires an ESP8266 or ESP32 based boards connected with an SPI microSD card module to work.
+The library requires an ESP8266 or ESP32 based board connected with an SPI microSD card module to work.

 The microSD card needs to be a single partition, FAT formatted, fast (class 10) and has at least 1GB of space.
 It doesn't need to be empty as we create a new directory on its root named `koyn`.

 ## Boards Support

-These boards has been tested and known to work:
+These boards have been tested and are known to work:

 **ESP8266**
 - Adafruit Huzzah ESP8266